 Why the delay?

-Unlike in Search, where if Google has a 70% share, that’s what it has, with Display, most networks will have ads that are seen by about the same proportion of the available population but individually may only deliver three or four ads to each person who will see perhaps 300 ads in their browsing day.
+Unlike in search, where if Google has a 70% share, that is what it has, with display, most networks will have ads that are seen by about the same proportion of the available population but individually may only deliver three or four ads to each person who will see perhaps 300 ads in their browsing day.
 This meant that you really needed to get plugged in to as many networks as possible through whatever method in order to really get noticed by your audience.

-Whereas in Search, the earliest players are effectively dead leaving two main living, breathing platforms (even in markets like Russia and China who have a major local search engine, the pattern is essentially 2 major search players), Display is still swarming with legacy infrastructure and complexity.
+Whereas in search, the earliest players are effectively dead leaving two main living, breathing platforms (even in markets like Russia and China who have a major local search engine, the pattern is essentially two major search players), display is still swarming with legacy infrastructure and complexity.

 When you have such plurality of the inventory (and management) market in a real-time publishing environment, you inevitably have problems with accountability and unifying tracking data.
-Plus, measuring transactional (sales) impact with very little reliable data and even less control until recently, meant it just couldn’t be a wise place to invest your online budget with the same abandon as the much “simpler” search channel.
-It resulted in most of the Display spend being purely for branding purposes – glorified roadside billboards.
+Plus, measuring transactional (sales) impact with very little reliable data and even less control until recently, meant it just could not be a wise place to invest your online budget with the same abandon as the much “simpler” search channel.
+It resulted in most of the display spend being purely for branding purposes – glorified roadside billboards.

-Search involves a self-selecting audience, intent is relatively obvious (and present) and it boils down to 2 or 3 players with the strategy of providing an answer to a direct question.
+Search involves a self-selecting audience, intent is relatively obvious (and present) and it boils down to two or three players with the strategy of providing an answer to a direct question.
 Display was never that simple and only now is it coming to the point where getting sustainable performance, thanks to an improving toolbox, is a realistic prospect.

-Internationally, you must always tread carefully since there are a lot of sites you don’t want to be anywhere near.
+Internationally, you must always tread carefully since there are a lot of sites you do not want to be anywhere near.
 Performance marketing platforms often give you ways to avoid useless impressions but RTB or CPA-based models also help you sidestep the impact of spam sites.

 In the mobile space, the foothold Microsoft Windows Phone seems to be getting is providing yet another ecosystem for in-app display ads which is growing by the day.
 Although targeting through apps is suspect right now, it will only get better at the same time as the potential scale grows.